Council of Ministers (Burundi)

 The Council of Ministers of Burundi are the senior level of the executive branch of Burundi and consists of the Prime Minister of Burundi and various Ministers.
 The 2018 constitution, which enshrines ethnically based power-sharing, requires that at most 60% of ministers come from the ethnic Hutu majority and at most 40% hail from the Tutsi minority.
 At least 30% of government ministers must be women.
 The members of the council are directly appointed by the President in consultation with the Vice-President and Prime minister.

 The current council of ministers commenced on 8 September 2024 and is President Évariste Ndayishimiye's second cabinet (with a couple of minister changed of the course of 2024).

 Current members of the government

 President Évariste Ndayishimiye's first council was a total of 15 ministers of which 5 were women.

 This cabinet was changed after the former Prime minister, Alain Guillaume Bunyoni was sacked in September 2022.
-After a couple of cabinet reshuffling, the current cabinet is headed by Prime Minister Gervais Ndirakobuca and is made up of the following 15 ministers:
+After a couple of cabinet reshuffling, the following cabinet was headed by Prime Minister Gervais Ndirakobuca and was made up of the following 15 ministers: